 You may have stumbled across this page looking for ideas on what you can do with your family.
 There are many activities that you can do, such as taking a trip, going for a meal, or maybe having a barbecue in the backyard with your loved ones.

-You won’t find any of those kind of activities listed here.
+But you won’t find any of those kind of activities listed here.
 Instead what you will find is a comprehensive guide to all the different days that are set aside for each family member.

 Would it surprise you if I said that I have amassed on this page 26 different days?
 Well, sit back and relax as I show you each and everyone of these days.